wlr737/NeedleInATable/README.md

 > **Note:** Due to the massive size of the original QA (Question-Answer) dataset (up to 287K questions), we have uploaded **all original raw tables** but only a **random sample of the QA pairs** in this repository for demonstration and testing purposes.
 >
-> If you require the full training/testing dataset, please refer to the instructions in the `data/` folder or contact the authors.
+> If you require the full training/testing dataset, please contact the authors.

 ## 📂 Project Structure